net-engine/react-form-context-validation/README.md

         name="testField"
       />

-      {/* formError can be indexed by ID to check for specific errors */}
+      {/* formErrors can be indexed by ID to check for specific errors */}
       {formErrors['valueLength'] && (
         <span>
           Value is not long enough!